DarkGhostHunter/Preloader/README.md

 Preloader::make()->whenOneIn(50);
 ```

-For example, the above makes the Preloader generate a compiled list one in one hundred chances.
+For example, the above makes the Preloader generate a compiled list one in fifty chances.

 ### Listing

 #### `append()`

 You can add a list of directories to the compiled list.
-These will be appended to the compiled list, and won't account for memory restrictions.
+The files inside them will be appended to the compiled list, and won't account for memory restrictions.

 ```php
 <?php